-May 2016 was a dark day for medical small companies and startups, it was the day the ISO created a glass ceiling for Medical Startups.
+May 2016 was a dark period for medical small companies and startups, it was the day the ISO created a glass ceiling for Medical Startups.

 Born in Europe, the ISO reflects the bureaucratic approach to quality management.
 The more managers, the more the quality must be good… How can this be wrong?

-The new medical device standard, ISO13485:2016 is more at home in larger corporations where there are many different, and often conflicting, layers of management and various ivory towers of influence that must be brought together to deliver any product.
-Where control is yielded not for the purpose of quality but for ego’s, budgets and access to other corporate resources.
+The new medical device standard, ISO13485:2016 is more at home in larger corporations.
+There are many different, and often conflicting, layers of management and various ivory towers of influence.
+It must be brought together to deliver any product.

 A founder's driven startup has no such structural problems.